 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.

-At St Nicholas’ Primary School, we recognise that children come to us having already had a wide variety of experiences.
+At St Nicholas’ Primary and Nursery School, we recognise that children come to us having already had a wide variety of experiences.
 We work closely with parents and carers to ensure that we have the information that we need to best support the children in our care.

 We plan a wide range of learning activities for the children, both in the classroom and outside, and we give careful consideration to the children’s characteristics of learning when planning.
 We give time and resources to children to initiate their own learning, as well as providing them with opportunities to work together with adults.
 The children work towards achieving the Early Learning Goals (ELGs) and at the end of their time in EYFS, we assess their achievements by completing the EYFS profile.